cdsciavolino/CoffeeNote/README.md

 - ListView of all input data
 - More color schemes
 - Report bugs and send suggestions

+##**Current Identified Glitches**
+- GLITCH: Month buttons on either side of calendar change back to white when data is edited (assuming different color scheme
+- GLITCH: Does not format correctly on other models of phone (Works on iPhone 6)

 ##**Contact**
 - Chris Sciavolino